 Plan Development (service code 111) - This code would be utilized during the treatment planning that must occur after the assessment is completed and/or when completing an Outpatient Services Treatment Authorization Request form.
 When used to develop a client plan, documentation should include: diagnosis, psychiatric symptoms present and in what context, treatment goals to be addressed in therapy and planned strategies for treatment.
-When used in preparation of the Outpatient Services Treatment Request Form, documentation should include presenting problems, strategies employed during treatment, current status of psychiatric symptoms or change in status that represents a critical need for this service and meets medical necessity guidelines, and what additional treatment is necessary.
+When used in preparation of the Outpatient Services Treatment Request Form, documentation should include presenting problems, strategies employed during treatment, current status of psychiatric

+Page 13 of 40 Exhibit A symptoms or change in status that represents a critical need for this service and meets medical necessity guidelines, and what additional treatment is necessary.